 Set up channels and single point image acquisition:

 (1) Open ‘Protocol Manager’, click ‘New Protocol’, and name it (2 in Figure 7)

-(2) LMCF channel settings are grouped in ‘CF25’, ‘CF40’, ‘TIRF’, ‘DIC’, ‘Dual Channel Acquisition’, DIC for CF25, DIC for CF40, and etc. In general, for the 10x and 20x dry objectives, the settings under ‘CF25 (confocal with 25um pinhole size)’ should be used while settings under ‘CF40 (confocal with 40um pinhole size)’ should be used for the 40x oil, 63x oil, and the 63x water immersion objectives.
+(2) LMCF channel settings are grouped in ‘CF25’, ‘CF40’, ‘TIRF’, ‘DIC’, ‘Dual Channel Acquisition’, DIC for CF25, DIC for CF40, and etc. In general, for the 10x and 20x dry objective lenses, the settings under ‘CF25 (confocal with 25um pinhole size)’ should be used while settings under ‘CF40 (confocal with 40um pinhole size)’ should be used for the 40x oil, 63x oil, 100x oil and the 63x water immersion objective lenses.

 (3) Select channels from the preset channel pool and add them to the protocol (3 in Figure 7).
-It is suggested that the same camera will be used for channels in one protocol.
+It is suggested that the same camera is used for channels in one protocol.